Skip to content

 rook-ceph-nvmeof-nvmeof-a-85844ff6b8-4r8gj 1/1 Running 0 91s

-Step 4: Deploy the NVMe-oF CSI Driver
+Step 3: Deploy the NVMe-oF CSI Driver via CSI Operator

-kubectl create -f deploy/examples/csi/nvmeof/provisioner.yaml
+kubectl create -f deploy/examples/csi/nvmeof/driver.yaml

-kubectl get pods -n rook-ceph -l app=csi-nvmeofplugin-provisioner
+kubectl get pods -n rook-ceph | grep nvmeof

 Example Output

-Step 5: Create the StorageClass
+Step 4: Create the StorageClass

 Create a StorageClass that uses the NVMe-oF CSI driver.
-You'll need to gather the following information from the gateway:

 apiVersion: storage.k8s.io/v1